ngeor/blog/_posts/2017/2017-12-30-using-aws-ecr-as-a-docker-registry.md

 <figure><img src="{{ site.baseurl }}/assets/2017/12/30/13_40_19-amazon-ecs.png" /><figcaption>CI Image (blog-helm-ci)</figcaption></figure>

-You can see that the production image is much smaller than the ci image, because the latter contains dev dependencies and <a href="{{ site.baseurl }}/2017/12/29/adding-webdriverio-tests.html">it's not based on alpine, due to PhantomJS</a>.
+You can see that the production image is much smaller than the ci image, because the latter contains dev dependencies and <a href="{% post_url 2017/2017-12-29-adding-webdriverio-tests %}">it's not based on alpine, due to PhantomJS</a>.

 I also had a mistake in my <code>.dockerignore</code>, I should have excluded the <code>ci-scripts</code> folder from the Docker context; this unfortunately was creating a different CI image on every build.
 This is why the CI image has so many different tags compared to the production image.